-- ECD 101 Introduction to Early Childhood 3 SHC This course is an overview of growth and development, developmentally appropriate curriculum, positive guidance techniques, regulations, health, safety, and nutrition standards in early care and education.
+ECD 101 Introduction to Early Childhood 3 SHC

+This course is an overview of growth and development, developmentally appropriate curriculum, positive guidance techniques, regulations, health, safety, and nutrition standards in early care and education.
 Professionalism, family/cultural values and practical applications based on historical and theoretical models in early care and education are highlighted in this course.
+Student must be enrolled in ENG 101 concurrently unless they've already passed this course with a C or higher in a previous term.
+(3/0)

-Prerequisite: RDG 100, RWR 100 or placement scores for ENG 101.
-(3/0) - ECD 102 Growth and Development I 3 SHC This course is an extensive study of philosophies and theories of growth and development of infants/toddlers.
+ECD 102 Growth and Development I 3 SHC

+This course is an extensive study of philosophies and theories of growth and development of infants/toddlers.
 Focus is on "total" development of the child, with emphasis on physical, social, emotional, cognitive, and nutritional areas.
 Developmental tasks and appropriate activities are explored in the course.
+Student must be enrolled in ENG 101 concurrently unless they've already passed this course with a C or higher in a previous term.
+(3/0)

+ECD 105 Guidance-Classroom Management 3 SHC

-Corequisite: ENG 101.
-(3/0) - ECD 105Guidance-Classroom Management3 SHCThis course is an overview of developmentally appropriate, effective guidance and classroom management techniques for the teacher of young children.
+This course is an overview of developmentally appropriate, effective guidance and classroom management techniques for the teacher of young children.
 A positive pro-active approach is stressed in the course.
+Prerequisite: ENG $101.\ (3/0)$

-Prerequisites: ENG 101 and ECD 101.
-(3/0) - ECD 107 Exceptional Child 3 SHC This course includes an overview of special needs children and their families.
+ECD 107 Exceptional Child 3 SHC

+This course includes an overview of special needs children and their families.
 Emphasis is on prevalence of disorders, treatment modalities, community resources serving exceptional children, the teacher's role in mainstreaming and early identification, and on federal legislation affecting exceptional children.
 Prerequisite: ENG 101.
+(3/0)

-(3/0) - ECD 108 Family and Community Relations 3 SHC This course is an overview of techniques and materials for promoting effective family/program partnerships to foster positive child development.
+ECD 108 Family and Community Relations 3 SHC

+This course is an overview of techniques and materials for promoting effective family/program partnerships to foster positive child development.
 Emphasis is on availability and accessibility of community resources and on developing appropriate communication skills.
 Prerequisites: ECD 101 and ENG 101.
 (3/0)